 In the early hours of August 28, Roy Bryant and his half-brother, J.W.
 Milam, abducted Emmett Till from his great-uncle’s home.
 The men were soon arrested but maintained their innocence.
 On August 31, Till’s decomposed body was found in the Tallahatchie River.
 On September 3, Till’s mother held an open-casket funeral for her son, in order to bring attention to his murder.
 An estimated 50,000 mourners attended.
 Afterward, Jet magazine published graphic photos of Till’s corpse.

 On September 19, the kidnapping and murder trial of Bryant and Milam began in Sumner, Mississippi.
-Five days later, on September 23, the all-white, all-male jury acquitted the two men of murder after deliberating for little over an hour.
-The jury claimed it would’ve reached its decision even more quickly–despite overwhelming evidence that the defendants were guilty–had it not taken a soda break.
-The acquittal caused international outrage and helped spark the American civil rights movement.
+Five days later, on September 23, the all-white, all-male jury acquitted the two men of murder after deliberating for a little over an hour.
+The jury claimed it would’ve reached its decision even more quickly—despite overwhelming evidence that the defendants were guilty—had it not taken a soda break.
+The acquittal caused international outrage and added fuel to the emerging American civil rights movement.

 Milam and Bryant were never brought to justice and both later died of cancer.
 In 2004, the U.S. Justice Department reopened the case amid suggestions that other people—some of whom are still alive—might have participated in the crime.
 Till’s body was exhumed by the FBI in 2005 and an autopsy was performed.
 In 2007 a grand jury decided not to seek an indictment against additional individuals.
 In 2017, Tim Tyson, author of the book The Blood of Emmett Till, revealed that Carolyn Bryant recanted her testimony, admitting that Till had never touched, threatened or harassed her.
 “Nothing that boy did could ever justify what happened to him,” Bryant said.
 She died in 2023.